The Double Major Dilemma – Is It Worth the Extra Effort?

 Accounting and Finance: Combining Accounting and Finance is a lucrative option, especially for those interested in pursuing a career in investment banking.
 Northeastern University offers a Bachelor of Science in Finance and Accounting accredited by the Association to Advance Collegiate Schools of Business (AACSB).

 Computer Information Systems and Supply Chain Management: Opting for a double major in Supply Chain Management and Computer Information Systems provides a holistic understanding of logistics, information technology, and fundamental economics.
-This combination suits individuals aspiring to purchasing, procurement, and logistics careers.
-The University of North Carolina, Greensboro, offers a double major in Information Systems and Supply Chain Management.
+This combination suits individuals aspiring to careers in purchasing, procurement, and logistics.
+The University of North Carolina at Greensboro offers a double major in Information Systems and Supply Chain Management.

 Statistics and Economics: A double major in Statistics and Economics opens doors to lucrative career opportunities in computational finance and financial engineering, as statistics plays a significant role in commerce.
-The University of Pittsburgh offers a Bachelor of Science in Economics-Statistics degree through its Department of Economics.
+The University of Pittsburgh offers a Bachelor of Science degree in Economics with a concentration in Statistics through its Department of Economics.

 Marketing and Communication: A double major in Marketing and Communication is advantageous for those pursuing careers in social media, public relations, branding, and diverse communication roles, offering versatility across responsibilities.
 At the University of Massachusetts Amherst, you can pursue a double major in Communication and Marketing by fulfilling the requirements of both majors.

 Art and Business: A double major in Art and Business offers a versatile and popular choice, combining creative talents with practical business skills.
-For those with artistic inclinations, pairing it with a Business major can pave the way for a fulfilling career.
+For those with artistic inclinations, pairing a Business major with a creative field can pave the way for a fulfilling career.
 The University of Michigan allows students pursuing a BA/BS degree to integrate business studies as a second major.

 Pursuing a double major is the right choice if you’re interested in diverse subjects or want to enhance your career.
 It is advisable to approach a double major carefully, with the guidance of a parent or counsellor.
 At The Red Pen, we assist you in identifying and choosing the colleges and majors that align with your goals and interests.
-You can read our blogs on Choosing the Right Undergraduate Admissions Consultant and Unique Advantages of STEM Majors in the US.
+You can read our blogs on Choosing the Right Undergraduate Admissions Consultant and Switching Paths: Expert Guidance on Changing Majors at US Universities.

 If you need help with undergraduate applications, please contact us.
-Our admission specialists look forward to assisting you.
+Our admission specialists are looking forward to helping you.

 Share this blog on social platforms